 If you are looking for a course not a volunteering opportunity you might be interested in horticulture Cornell Department of Horticulture distance learning courses.
 Find the current listings here.
 The content of our Organic Gardening course is very similar to the core training for the CCE Master Gardener Volunteer program.
 The CCE MGV training manual is also available on line for anyone to review.

-Counties with Cornell Cooperative Extension Master Gardener Volunteer Programs:
+Counties with Cornell Cooperative Extension Master Gardener Volunteer Programs include those listed below.

 39. St. Lawrence